yuto-moriizumi/ai-coding-benchmark/prompt.md

 - Initial data seeding
 - Don't modify tests or test configuration.
 These files are stored in `uat` folder.
 - Don't use `killall`
+- Don't read other folders in `trials` except for the given one